rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/mailbox/setup_your_team.md

 **2. Add all users from domain:**

-You can use this option if you want add all the WordPress users who have similar domain name.
+You can use this option if you want to add all the WordPress users who have the similar domain name.

 **3. Add all WordPress users :**